How do you choose the right school for you?

 Is the school conveniently located?
 Will you be able to reach the campus safely and with ease?
 What is the surrounding neighbourhood like?

-Eight Branches is located at Davenport and Ossington.
-We are a short bus ride from both Dupont and Ossington subway stations.
-There is ample free parking in the area.
-Our location is in the Hillcrest neighbourhood, which is one of Toronto’s most vibrant, family-friendly neighbourhoods; rich in character and with a long history of embracing healthy and community-focused lifestyles.
+Eight Branches is located at Yonge and Davisville.
+We are a short walk from Davisville subway station.
+There is ample parking in the area.
+Our location is in the heart of the Midtown Toronto neighborhood, which is one of Toronto’s most vibrant, family-friendly neighborhoods – rich in character and with a long history of embracing healthy and community-focused lifestyles.